minhquan23102000/TikiRecomendationSystem/README.md

 The data was gave to us with the following description:
 There are two file, ProductRaw.csv and ReviewRaw.csv.
 ProductRaw.csv has information about properties of products.
 On the other hand, ReviewRaw.csv has information about customers rating on products.

-In this notebook, we only care about ProductRaw.csv with the following columns:
+The ProductRaw.csv with the following columns:
 + item_id: products's id
 + name: products' name
 + description: products's description